smellslikeml/ActionAI/CONTRIBUTING.md

 6. Issue that pull request!

 ## Any contributions you make will be under the MIT Software License
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)
+## Report bugs using Github's [issues](https://github.com/smellslikeml/ActionAI/issues)
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!
+Report a bug by opening a new issue; it's that easy!

 ## Write bug reports with detail, background, and sample code
 **Great Bug Reports** tend to have: